David Rowden

 Founder, Artistic Director & Clarinetist

-David’s career as a solo performer and chamber artist has included collaborations with artists including William Barton (didgeridoo / composer) Emma Matthews (soprano), Paul Meyer (conductor/clarinet), Nico Muhly (composer), Dimitri Ashkenazy (clarinet) and Timo-Veikko Valve (cello).
+Honoured as an Associate of the Royal Academy of Music (ARAM) in 2016 for his significant contributions to the music profession, David has collaborated with leading artists such as William Barton (didgeridoo/composer), Emma Matthews (soprano), Paul Meyer (conductor/clarinet), Nico Muhly (composer), Dimitri Ashkenazy (clarinet), and Timo-Veikko Valve (cello).

 Artist Endorsements